Chrisding/seal/README.md

 SEAL is a recently proposed learning framework towards edge learning under noisy labels.
 The framework seeks to directly generate high quality thin/crisp object semantic boundaries without any post-processing, by jointly performing edge alignment with edge learning.
 In particular, edge alignment is formulated as latent variable optimization and learned end-to-end during network training.
 For more details, please refer to the [arXiv technical report](https://arxiv.org/abs/1808.01992) and the [ECCV18 paper](http://openaccess.thecvf.com/content_ECCV_2018/papers/Zhiding_Yu_SEAL_A_Framework_ECCV_2018_paper.pdf).
 We highly recommend the readers refer to [arXiv](https://arxiv.org/abs/1808.01992) for latest updates in detailed description and experiments.

 We use CASENet as the backbone network for SEAL since it is the state-of-the-art deep network for category-aware semantic edge detection.
 CASENet adopts a modified ResNet-101 architecture with dilated convolution.
 More details about CASENet can be found in the [paper](https://arxiv.org/abs/1705.09759) and the [prototxt file](https://github.com/Chrisding/seal/blob/master/exper/cityscapes/config/model_reweight.prototxt).
+Note that this code has been designed to fully support training/testing of CASENet, simply by changing a few input parameters.
+The original implementation of CASENet is available [here](http://www.merl.com/research/?research=license-request&sw=CASENet).

 SEAL currently achieves the state-of-the-art category-aware semantic edge detection performance on the [Semantic Boundaries Dataset](http://home.bharathh.info/pubs/codes/SBD/download.html) and the [Cityscapes Dataset](https://www.cityscapes-dataset.com/).

 ### Citation

-If you find **SEAL** useful in your research, please consider to cite:
+If you find **SEAL** useful in your research, please consider to cite the following papers:

 	@inproceedings{yu2018seal,
 	  title={Simultaneous Edge Alignment and Learning},